nathanjordan/RideSF/README.md

 ### Project Notes

 The first thing that irks me about this project is how I didn't make a backbone view for the map.
-I'm not sure if this would force the google maps api to redraw the entire map every time the view was re-rendered; a possible experiment in the future.
+I'm not sure if this would force the Google Maps API to redraw the entire map every time the view was re-rendered; a possible experiment in the future.
 I also would have used Require.js if I had more time for dependency loading and Grunt for task running like js minification and LESS compiling.
 I also would have implemented more thorough testing.